[Photos: Phillipe Bosse/Syfy]

 By the end of this episode, Aidan knows that Nora killed Brynn, and Nora and Josh both know that Aidan knows.
 Josh wonders why Aidan told Liam that he had killed Brynn.
 Aidan reasons he was dead anyway, because he had killed Connor…why not lie to spare Nora?
 Those have to be extra bro points, but will it mean anything to Nora other than fleeting, half-felt gratitude?

 Max resurfaces at Sally’s to apologize awkwardly and attempt forehead reconstruction on Sally.
 Let’s face it, most men aren’t going to hang around when you tell them you’re dead, and Max is taking a leap of faith.
 Good on him, as my dad would say.
 Things crumple yet again, however, when Josh and Aidan stumble into the house with their countless injuries.
 Sally kicks Max out, and he’s pissed.
-He’s tired of being cut out of family meetings; although Sally tries to assuage his anger by insisting that this time, the secrets in flights aren’t her secrets, it appears to have little effect.
+He’s tired of being cut out of family meetings; although Sally tries to assuage his anger by insisting that this time, the secrets in flight aren’t her secrets, it appears to have little effect.
 Sally will have some fall-out there.

 The three roommates huddle around the kitchen table.
 Aidan sews up Josh’s deep arm scratch, and Josh tells Sally that he’s a wolf, yet again.
 The tell-tale black viral spotting appears on the back of Aidan’s hand as he works on Josh.
 While Aidan is pragmatic, Sally remains defiantly optimistic that a solution will be found for all three of them.